The Government has reformed the planning system to include ecological sustainability into the planning and development management process.

 - promote the protection and recovery of priority species populations

 Biodiversity 2020: A strategy for England's wildlife and ecosystems services

 Biodiversity 2020 details a strategy for delivering the Government’s natural environment policy.
 It includes a commitment to ‘…take a strategic approach to planning for nature’ through reform of the planning system (see National Planning Policy Framework) whilst still retaining ‘…the protection and improvement of the natural environment as core objectives of the planning system.’

-Biodiversity 2020 also features a number of Priority Actions, including to ‘establish more coherent and resilient ecological networks on land that safeguards ecosystem services for the benefit of wildlife and people’.
+Biodiversity 2020 also features a number of Priority Actions.
+Which include to ‘establish more coherent and resilient ecological networks on land that safeguards ecosystem services for the benefit of wildlife and people’.

 - Biodiversity 2020: A strategy for England’s wildlife and ecosystems services

 - European Directive 92/43/EEC